Lightning-AI/litdata/README.md

 &nbsp;

-# Maximize AI training speeds with Lightning fast data loading
+# Maximize AI training speeds with fast data loading
 LitData optimizes datasets for fast loading, speeding up AI training by 20x.
 It supports all data types and enables large-scale processing across thousands of cloud machines.

 - ✅ **Framework agnostic -** Works with PyTorch Lightning, Lightning Fabric, and PyTorch.